tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 And maybe that version never arrives.

-Maybe life isn’t waiting at the next milestone.
+Maybe life isn't waiting at the next milestone.

 Maybe life is mostly this.